AbdelAitaddi/AbdelAitaddi/README.md

 > This project represents a migration from Angular-achitecture-modular to a Component-First architecture(standalone), utilizing Angular CLI 16.

 #### 💫 Angular-achitecture-modular 💫
-> Boilerplate project to get started: A Practical Introduction to Modular architecture, Component / Container architecture, RxJS State Management and Angular Material.
+> Boilerplate project to get started: A Practical Introduction to Modular architecture, Component / Container architecture, RxJS State Management and Angular Material, utilizing Angular CLI 15.